 This is called the Teralynx 7, oddly enough, which would seem to imply that there have been six prior generations.
 Because of the minimalist design, the ASIC can pump out 12.8 Tb/sec of aggregate switching bandwidth, and it also has enough room for a 70 MB buffer.
 (The largest ones on the market, which are in the Dune family of chips from Broadcom, have 40 MB buffers, and this really helps with quality of service on heavily loaded networks.)
 Importantly, the Teralynx ASIC has a port-to-port latency hop of under 350 nanoseconds, and the full gamut of Ethernet switch ASICs ranges from a low of 400 nanoseconds to around 2 milliseconds, according to Khemani.
 That 350 nanoseconds latency for the Teralynx is nowhere near the 100 nanoseconds for the latest InfiniBand and Omni-Path switches, but it is low enough for the kinds of workloads used in hyperscale and clouds, where other latencies in the datacenter swamp those extra few hundred nanoseconds and make them seem not nearly as useful as a lower-cost, higher bandwidth device.
 HPC needs low latency more than it needs bandwidth in a lot of cases; clouds and hyperscale applications need high bandwidth with reasonable and consistent latency in a lot of cases.

 The Teralynx 7 chip has flexible port configurations and can deliver a mix of ports running at 10 Gb/sec, 25 Gb/sec, 50 Gb/sec, 100 Gb/sec, 200 Gb/sec, and 400 Gb/sec all from the same device.
-The SERDES circuits driving these ports are flexible, meaning they can be configured to run at 10 Gb/sec or 25 Gb/sec signaling rates or ganged up to run at 50 Gb/sec rates.
-The Teralynx chip has a maximum of 258 SERDES lanes, which can be configured as needed to drive those ports.
+The SERDES circuits driving these ports are flexible, meaning they can be configured to run at 10 Gb/sec or 25 Gb/sec signaling rates using NRZ encoding or run at an effective 50 Gb/sec using PAM-4 encoding (the clocks stay the same, but two bits can be transmitted per signal).
+The Teralynx chip has a maximum of 256 SERDES lanes, which can be configured as needed to drive those ports.

 The Innovium ASIC will be implemented in a 16 nanometer process and there will be variants that have 3.2 Tb/sec and 6.4 Tb/sec switching capacities as well as the top end 12.8 Tb/sec capacity.
 That top end Teralynx chip will be able to drive 128 ports running at 100 Gb/sec, 64 ports running at 200 Gb/sec, or 32 ports running at 400 Gb/sec, and given that bandwidth, it is reasonable to expect someone will make modular aggregation switches using the 400 Gb/sec ports as well as use them as fat spines in leaf/spine networks.
 We do not know how many billions of packets per second the Teralynx can process, but presumably it is a lot.